 Step 1 - DISCUSSION WITH STAFF MEMBER

 Make an appointment to talk with the teacher or relevant staff member at a mutually convenient time to discuss your complaint.
 The staff will work with you to resolve the problem.
-The staff member at this point needs to notify the Registration Officer of the Complaint.

 Step 2 - INVESTIGATION BY PRINCPAL